Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-assembly.md

 > c) What is the shortest and longest contig produced by this assembly?
 >> ## Solution
 >>  From our table:
->> a) From `num_seqs` we can see that this assembly is made up of 1,161 contigs
+>> a) From `num_seqs` we can see that this assembly is made up of 790 contigs
->> b) Looking at `sum_length` we can see that the assembly is 18,872,828bp in total (over 18 million bp!)
+>> b) Looking at `sum_length` we can see that the assembly is 11,957,486bp in total (over 11 million bp!)
->> c) From `min_length` we can see the shortest contig is 528bp and from `max_length` the longest contig is 118,427bp
+>> c) From `min_length` we can see the shortest contig is 511p and from `max_length` the longest contig is 95,862bp
 > {: .solution}
 {: .challenge}

 > ## Recommended reading:
-> While you're waiting for the assembly to finish here's some things you might want to read about:
+> While you're waiting for the assembly to finish here are some things you might want to read about:
 > * An overall background to the history of DNA sequencing in [DNA sequencing at 40: past, present and future](https://www.nature.com/articles/nature24286)
 > * An overview of a metagenomics project  [Shotgun metagenomics, from sampling to analysis](https://www.nature.com/articles/nbt.3935) - though note this paper is from 2017 so some techniques and software will be different now.
 > * The challenges of genomic and metagenomic assembly and the algorithms that have been built to overcome these in [Assembly Algorithms for Next-Generation Sequencing Data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2874646/)